saroad2/statue/.github/pull_request_template.md

 Did you consider other implementation ideas than what you presented here?
 If you did, let us know about them.

 **Additional context**
-Python version (should be 3.7 or higher):
+- Python version (should be 3.7 or higher):
-Operating system (Windows, Linux, Max, etc.):
+- Operating system (Windows, Linux, Mac, etc.):
-Statue version (0.0.1, 0.0.6dev1, latest, etc.):
+- Statue version (0.0.1, 0.0.6dev1, latest, etc.):
-Any other context or screenshots you think may be beneficial:
+- Any other context or screenshots you think may be beneficial: